-For your custom merge policy you should set the full class name of your implementation to the merge-policy configuration.
+For custom merge policies you should set the full class name of your implementation as the mergepolicy configuration.
 For the out-of-the-box merge policies the simple classname is enough.

 Here are examples how merge policies can be specified for various data structures: